Nina Sky: 2012–present: Nicole and Natalie, motherhood, and new label contract

 On March 9, 2014, Natalie Albino gave birth to her son, Max.
-In the same month, Nicole released her first solo project, a mixtape album titled Currently Vol. 1 which contained her remixes to many popular songs by singers such as Madonna, Beyoncé, R. Kelly, Mariah Carey, etc. On April 17 they announced a new single via their official Facebook site.
-One day later, their new song "Stoners", featuring Smoke DZA was out.
-Single had better success than the previous one, released in 2013.
-It reached top 10 on New Electronic Music chart.
+In the same month, Nicole released her first solo project, a mixtape album titled Currently Vol. 1 which contains her remixes of many popular songs by singers such as Madonna, Beyoncé, R. Kelly, Mariah Carey, etc. On April 17, they announced a new single via their official Facebook site.
+One day later, their new song "Stoners", featuring Smoke DZA was released; this had better success than the previous one, released in 2013.
 The official music video for the single was released on July 25, via their official profiles.
 The extended remix for the song, made by Trayze, was also released.
-After the music video was released, they announced more of new music and new projects (and probably their third studio album) coming in 2015.
-On October 22, 2014, Nina Sky featured on Lady Bee's single "Do It All Again" from their album What Is a Jeffree?.
-Music video was also released.
+After the music video was released, they announced more new music and new projects coming in 2015.
+On October 22, 2014, Nina Sky featured on Lady Bee's single "Do It All Again" from the album What Is a Jeffree? together with a music video.

-After finishing their Euro Tour in May 2015, on June 2, their Vito Fun and Spaceplant produced electropop single titled "Forever" was released from their upcoming extended play Brightest Gold, set to release in September 2015.
+After finishing their European Tour in May 2015, on June 2, their Vito Fun and Spaceplant-produced electropop single titled "Forever" was released.
 "We wanted something that was smooth but also had a bounce," Nina Sky told The FADER in an email.
-"Spaceplant finessed the verses with a modern '90s freestyle beat pattern and built up the hook just enough that song still has its original sweet vibe but if you drop it at the right time in a club, it will still go off!" twins added.
-EP will also be produced by Vito Fun and Spaceplant.
-Another tracks, including "The Brightest Gold", "Nancy", "Zero Gravity", "Champion Lover" and "Lock and Key" will also be on EP.
-The sample of "Champion Lover" was released on Nina Sky's official Instagram account, and is reported to be released as the second single from EP.
+"Spaceplant finessed the verses with a modern '90s freestyle beat pattern and built up the hook just enough that the song still has its original sweet vibe but if you drop it at the right time in a club, it will still go off!" the twins added.
+A new album title Brightest Gold was announced in 2015, but was never released.
 In 2016, the twins signed a recording contract with Warner Music Group's independent recording label Tommy Boy Entertainment.